istmobiome/web/content/projects/trans-water/4-workflow.markdown

           MINLEN:40
 ```

-Next, we run the command for the other 3 pairs,
+Now we run the command for the other 3 pairs,

 * ML1699_S6_L002_R1_001 & ML1699_S6_L002_R2_001
 * ML1699_S6_L003_R1_001 & ML1699_S6_L003_R2_001
 * ML1699_S6_L004_R1_001 & ML1699_S6_L004_R2_001

+And then do the same for the rest of the samples.

 <details markdown="1"><summary>Show/hide HYDRA TRIMMOMATIC job script</summary>
 <pre><code>